-Based on the scope of the project described in section 3 (Part 1), the EIS will present baseline information in sufficient detail to enable the identification of how the project could affect the VCs and an analysis of those effects.
+Based on the scope of the project described in Section 3 (Part 1), the EIS will present baseline information in sufficient detail to enable the identification of how the project could affect the VCs and an analysis of those effects.
 Should other VCs be identified during the conduct of the EA, the baseline condition for these components will also be described in the EIS.
-To determine the appropriate spatial boundaries to describe the baseline information, refer to section 3.2.3 (Part 1) of these guidelines.
+To determine the appropriate spatial boundaries to describe the baseline information, refer to Section 3.2.3 (Part 1) of these guidelines.
 As a minimum, the EIS will include a description of the following environmental components.

-- 7.1.1.
-Atmospheric environment - a baseline survey of ambient air quality in the project areas and in the airshed likely to be affected by the project, for the mine site, by identifying and quantifying emission sources for, but not limited to, the following contaminants: total suspended particulates, fine particulates smaller than 2.5 microns (PM{2.5}), respirable particulates of less than 10 microns (PM10), carbon monoxide (CO), sulphur oxides (SOx), nitrogen oxides (NOx), and volatile organic compounds (VOCs); - identify and quantify existing greenhouse gas emissions5 by individual pollutant measured as kilotonnes of CO2 equivalent per year in the project study areas; - direct and indirect sources of air emissions; - current provincial/territorial/federal limits for greenhouse gas emission targets;6 - current ambient noise levels at key receptor points (e.g. Mi'kmaq of Nova Scotia communities; closest residences, and seasonal camps, cabins and cottages), including the results of a baseline ambient noise survey.
-Information on typical sound sources, geographic extent and temporal variations will be included; - existing ambient night-time light levels at the project site and at any other areas where project activities could have an effect on light levels.
-The EIS will describe night-time illumination levels during different weather conditions and seasons; and - historical records of relevant meteorological information (e.g. total precipitation (rain and snow); mean, maximum and minimum temperatures; and typical wind speed and direction). - 7.1.2.
-Geology and geochemistry - the bedrock and host rock geology of the deposit, including a table of geologic descriptions, geological maps and cross-sections of appropriate scale; - bedrock features and faults, including a description of bedrock physical characteristics of the development area; - the geomorphology, topography and geotechnical characteristics of areas proposed for construction of major project components; - the geochemical characterization of expected mine material such as waste rock, ore, low grade ore, tailings, overburden and potential construction material in order to predict metal leaching and acid rock drainage7 including oxidation of primary sulphides and secondary soluble sulphate minerals;
+7.1.1.
+Atmospheric environment

+- a baseline survey of ambient air quality in the project areas and in the airshed likely to be affected by the project by identifying and quantifying emission sources for, but not limited to, the following contaminants and odorous emissions: total suspended particulates, fine particulates smaller than 2.5 microns (PM{2.5}), respirable particulates of less than 10 microns (PM10), carbon monoxide (CO), sulphur oxides (SO_x), nitrogen oxides (NO_x), volatile organic compounds (VOCs), hydrogen sulfide (H2S) and all other toxic air pollutants (mobile and stationary sources); - identify and quantify existing greenhouse gas emissions4 by individual pollutant measured as kilotonnes of CO2 equivalent per year in the project study areas; - direct and indirect sources of air emissions; - current provincial/territorial/federal limits for greenhouse gas emission targets;

-5 Greenhouse gas emissions include: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).
+4 Greenhouse gas emissions include: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).